eranns/Quiz2doc/README.md

 # Quiz2doc

-Creating document of questions and answers out of quizme website quizes for studying purposes
+Creating document of questions and answers out of quizme website quizes for studying purposes before exams.

 ## Getting Started
 Executing is done by running `run.py` with the following arguments :